Poggecci/INSO-GH-API-QUERY/README.md

   - `projectedGroupGrade`: the maximum grade achievable for this milestone, determined by the professor based on the team's overall performance (defaults to `100.0`)
 - `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer by the end of the course.
 Reminder that there **is no** required number of lecture topic tasks per developer per milestone.
 Only a quota that each developer must fill by the end of the course.
 Defaults to `0`.
 - `countOpenIssues` : boolean flag to determine if open issues should be included in the score calculation.
 Useful when trying to estimate how the developer points will look like by the end of a milestone.
 Defaults to `false`.
+- `sprints` : number of sprints in the milestone (defaults to 2 if not specified)
+- `minTasksPerSprint` : minimum number of tasks expected to be completed per sprint (defaults to 1 if not specified)

 **Example `gh_metrics_config.json` file:**